zyf-debug/lab2/README.md

 # Github for Lab2
-### The repositories I'm interested in
-1. The Alogrithms/ C-plus-plus
+### The Alogrithms/ C-plus-plus
-2. microsoft/terminal
+* The Algorithms: Open Source resource for learning Data Structures & Algorithms and their implementation in any Programming Language
+* C-plus-plus: All Algorithms implemented in C++
+  * strings
+  * sortings
+  * probability
+  * ...